 After all, the higher the fee and the more the paid downloads made, the more your app revenue.

 Needless to say, pricing the app wrongly can impact negatively on the number of downloads and hence revenue.

-In contrast, check out this report regarding revenue from Candy Crush, one of the top freemium apps in the world.
+Check out this report regarding revenue from Candy Crush, one of the top freemium apps in the world.
 Candy Crush is free for all to play but they charge for upgrades and special powers.
-They made 1 billion dollar in 2018.
+They made $2.16 billion in 2020.

 To put this in perspective, in the paid app report above, all Android developers in 2013 made a combined 900 million in revenue.
 Last year, one single app, Candy Crush, made more money through a freemium model than ALL Android developers.

 This is the go-to monetization model for most app developers, and with good reason.

 In-app ad revenue is a great way to keep your app free for the users and still remain afloat.

 You just to be careful about what types of ads you run in your app.
 Generally, there are 3 types of in-app ads for generating revenue: (1) Cost per Action (CPA), Cost per Click (CPC) and Cost per Thousand Impression (CPM).